Aku-Mars/sistem_gudang/README.md

 Google Cloud Platform (GCP) is a Google-provided set of cloud computing services.
 It is a platform that offers computing infrastructure and services for running applications, storing and managing data, and developing software solutions.

-The cloud technology that used in this project:
+The cloud technology used in this project:

 -   **Google Cloud Platform**: Suite of cloud computing services provided by Google.
--   **Cloud SQL**: for the application database.
+-   **Cloud SQL**: For the application database.
 -   **Cloud Storage**: For storing the assets.
 -   **Cloud Run**: For deploying machine learning model.
 -   **Memorystore Redis**: For caching and managing session data.
+-   **Load Balancer**: For distributing traffic across multiple backend services to ensure high availability and reliability.
+-   **Pub/Sub**: For asynchronous messaging and event-driven communication between services.

 ## Technology Used